I was recently horrified to learn my brother only washes his sheets annually. It turns out, he’s not alone.

 Dust mites love dark, warm environments where there is a constant supply of food.
 They excrete twice their body weight per day, droppings which contain toxins that can cause respiratory, allergic and skin issues.

-To give you an idea of dust mites’ bearing on our bedding, Perth-based respiratory expert Professor John Blakey Australia recently told The Guardian that more than 10% of the weight of most dirty pillows will be hundreds of thousands of dust mites and their droppings.
+To give you an idea of dust mites’ bearing on our bedding, Perth-based respiratory expert Professor John Blakey recently told The Guardian that more than 10% of the weight of most dirty pillows will be hundreds of thousands of dust mites and their droppings.
 Keeping your bedding clean will ensure dust mites, skin cells and bacteria stay away from your bedroom.
+A healthy mattress free of dust mites definitely equals a good night's sleep!

-Here are the four worst mistakes you’re making when it comes to keeping your sleep haven healthy.
+Here are the four worst mistakes you’re making when it comes to keeping your sleep haven healthy and how you can turn things around.

 1Not Washing Sheets Enough